 - help your child to recognise good performance, not just results - support your child's involvement at the event and help them to enjoy the sport of canoeing.
-Never force your child to take part in the sport - never punish or belittle a child for losing or making mistakes - publicly accept officials' judgement circulation plan for British Canoeing National Sprint Regattas National Water Sports Centre, Holme Pierrepont, Nottingham Lake the course must also be kept clear.
+Never force your child to take part in the sport

+- never punish or belittle a child for losing or making mistakes - publicly accept officials' judgement race proceedings by approaching the start on the course itself.
+The area between the finish line and the 5km turn buoys at the boathouse end of the course must also be kept clear.